-We have traveled to Sri Lanka as the last stop of our big adventure in the summer of 2019.
-This country has surprised us in so many ways – we did not expect that at all.
-After 2 months of staying in Bali and Malaysia we felt like we needed some change.
-That is the reason why we flew to Colombo and started our little two-week adventure in Sri Lanka.
+I have traveled to Sri Lanka as the last stop of my big adventure in the summer of 2019.
+This country has surprised me in so many ways – I did not expect that at all.
+After 2 months of staying in Bali and Malaysia I felt like I needed some change.
+That is the reason why I flew to Colombo and started my little two-week adventure in Sri Lanka.
 If this is your first time traveling to Sri Lanka it may be challenging to organize your travel plans.
 Once you have arrived you’ll see that this country is a little bit chaotic and so is traveling there.
-That’s the reason why we want to share our experiences and tips for visiting Sri Lanka with you in this blogpost.
+That’s the reason why I want to share my experiences and tips for visiting Sri Lanka with you in this blogpost.

 Save this on Pinterest to read later. ⇩

 Sri Lanka is a small island in South-Asia located in the Indian Ocean.
 After traveling through South-East Asia for 2 months I was looking for a new country to visit, since I wanted to see something different.
 Sri Lanka has never really crossed my mind until I started researching.
 It was just the perfect match for what I were looking for.
 So here are some reasons why you must visit this country:

 - Sri Lanka is very cheap to travel to.
 (I get into the details later, but you can easily travel with 300€ for 2 weeks) So, it is perfect for students like me, who are on a tight budget.

 - It is not as touristy as other destinations in Asia, like for example Bali, Thailand, etc. Sri Lanka has a lot of quiet places to explore.
 That was one thing I really enjoyed about this country.
 If you have been to Bali already, you know how draining it can be when everywhere you go there are hundreds of people.